 - In consultation with your potential supervisor, prepare a one-page research proposal.

 - Prepare your curriculum vitae (CV), certified copies (including English translations) of your academic transcripts and, if applicable (see English Language Requirements for Students Policy), your English language test (TOEFL/IELTS) results.

 - Arrange with three referees to provide reports on you.
 You will need to include their names and contact details in your application.
 Note that you are required to arrange for your referees to submit their reports directly to the ANU on the referees report form (PDF, 129 KB).

 See here for information on how to apply or here for application forms.

 If you have an enquiry regarding postgraduate study at MSI please click on the Enquire Now button at the top of the screen and select the relevant link for domestic or international students.
-If you are seeking advice on a potential application or on finding a supervisor, then you should include the same information you would include when contacting a potential supervisor directly.
+If you are seeking advice on a potential application or on finding a supervisor, you should include the same information you would include when contacting a potential supervisor directly.